-(6) $$R{i,p,t}^ = \alpha + \beta_1 P R{i,m,t} + \beta_2 R I O{i,t} + \beta_3 V O{i,t} + \beta_4 D i s p{i,t} + \beta_5 O p t{i,t} + \beta_6 52 - high{i,t} + \varepsilon_t$$
+(6) $$R^{i,p,t} = \alpha + \beta_1 PR{i,m,t} + \beta_2 RIO{i,t} + \beta_3 VO{i,t} + \beta_4 Disp{i,t} + \beta_5 Opt{i,t} + \beta_6 52 - high{i,t} + \epsilon_t$$

-Where, R is the unpredicted component $(\alpha + \varepsilon_t)$ of time series equation (7) in the framework of Fama-French three factor model for n months (n = 3, 6, 9, 12) holding period subsequent to the current month t.
+Where, R\ is the unpredicted component $(\alpha + \varepsilon_t)$ of time series equation (7) in the framework of Fama-French three factor model for n months (n = 3, 6, 9, 12) holding period subsequent to the current month t.
 PR, RIO, VO, Disp, Opt, and 52-high are as defined in equation (5).

-(7) $$\mathbf{R}{i,t} = \alpha + \beta{Mkt} (\mathbf{R}{Mkt} - \mathbf{R}{F}){t} + \beta{SMB} SMB{t} + \beta{HML} HML{t} + \varepsilon{t}$$
+(7) $$R{i,t} = \alpha + \beta{Mkt} (R{Mkt} - R_F)t + \beta{SMB} SMB_t + \beta{HML} HML_t + \varepsilon_t$$

-$R{i,t}$ is the return of stock i at time t, R{Mkt} is market return (FTSE All share index), R_F is risk-free rate measured by return on three month Treasury bills, SMB and HML are small minus big, and high minus low as defined in Fama and French (1996).
-Results presented in Table 8 confirm that the adjustment for risk using the three-factor model does not alter our earlier conclusion that momentum profits are high when divergence of opinion is high and short-selling is difficult.
+$R{i,t}$ is the return of stock i at time t, $R{Mkt}$ is market return (FTSE All share index), $R_F$ is risk-free rate measured by return on three month Treasury bills, SMB and HML are small minus big, and high minus low as defined in Fama and French (1996).
+Results presented in Table 6 confirm that the adjustment for risk using the three-factor model does not alter our earlier conclusion that momentum profits are high when divergence of opinion is high and short-selling is difficult.
 Moreover, our results suggest that under-reaction to short-term and medium term news is most pronounced when momentum profits are high.

-VI.
+VIII.
 Conclusions

 Extensive evidence on the persistence of momentum profits has challenged the rational expectation-based predictions of modern finance theory, yet its causes and exploitability are unknown.
 To fill this gap, we examine three issues.
 They are: (a) what are the possible sources of momentum profits?; (b) to what extent are momentum profits linked to limits to arbitrage and divergence in opinion? and; (c) are momentum profits exploitable?
-More specifically, following the predictions of Miller (1977) we examine whether stocks characterised with limits to arbitrage and high divergence in investors' beliefs contribute to momentum profits.
+More specifically, following the predictions of Miller (1977) the paper examines whether stocks characterised with limits to arbitrage and high divergence in investors' beliefs contribute to momentum profits.
 Several conclusions emerge.
-We find that momentum profits come from loser stocks.
+The findings show that momentum profits come from loser stocks.
 There is strong evidence of a positive relationship between short-sale constraints and the magnitude of momentum profits.
 The known risk factors cannot explain the momentum profits.
-Therefore, our results support Miller's (1977) view that stocks that are subject to both short-sale constraints and high divergence in opinion are initially overvalued and generate low subsequent returns.
+Therefore, the results support Miller's (1977) view that stocks that are subject to both short-sale constraints and high divergence in opinion are initially overvalued and generate low subsequent returns.
 Loser stocks that were initially overpriced earn low subsequent returns.
-We also find that investors' persistent optimism in loser stocks is due to perceived good signals about the stock in the recent past.
+The paper also finds that investors' persistent optimism in loser stocks is due to perceived good signals about the stock in the recent past.
 This excessive optimism together with short-sale constraints widens the differences in opinion, leading to overvaluation and therefore low subsequent returns.

 The findings of this paper have several implications.
 First, momentum profits are not exploitable as these are generated primarily by loser stocks that are costly or impossible to sell short.
-Second, the investors' inability to short-sell loser stocks defeats the original theme of momentum trading that argues for a self-financing hedge portfolio.
+Second, the investors' inability to short-sale loser stocks defeats the original theme of momentum trading that argues for a self-financing hedge portfolio.
 Third, the persistence in momentum profits is caused by limits to arbitrage rather than investors under-reacting to firm-specific information.
-Finally, our results support the view that momentum profit results primarily from mispricing due to limits to arbitrage and divergence in opinion as theorised in Miller (1977) and, hence, it is not a compensation for bearing risks.
+Finally, the results support the view that momentum profit results primarily from mispricing due to limits to arbitrage and divergence in opinion as theorised in Miller (1977) and, hence, it is not a compensation for bearing risks.